P4-Utwente/final-project-final-project-team-2/README.md

 |SUM:                     |      405          | 3642         |  2208         | 10796|

-Latest releases: 3.30, 81 releases
+Latest releases: 3.30, 81 releases\
 Opensource developed by volunteers, 156 contributors

 2. CI/CD system
+Build and version control system: Github
+CI: Using workflows of Github Actions to run test on push and pull request(It used to use travisci but then migrating to workflow from Jan)\
+CD: For delivering, it uses the script in release.py to bump to new version, then upload package to Pypi\

-Tools for style guide enforcement: flake8
+Tools for style guide enforcement: flake8\

 3. How developers work with system